South India Trip 2018

 The result was truely profound and has shown quite clearly that through these combination of practices, that even the most degraded lands can be regenerated and easily provide nourishment for us and the local markets.

 I have designed a Biodynamic Agroforestry system based on the local vegetation and lifestyle needs, that provides fodder, fruits, vegetables, timber & income whilst regenerating the soil.
 And have been invited to spend 6 months implementing the system for the school.
+Id love to set up a large scale compost operation there! ..
 In the coming years I will venture over and take the task with open hands!

 Kane